About DCSFA

 When ESFA announced that they were to start a new Inter-county competition for U16 girls in 1998-99 it was agreed that Durham would enter providing a team manager was found -- this was achieved.
 Durham's first adventure into County Girls' football was a success because the team reached the National Final, losing 3-1 to Hampshire.

-A significant move occcurred in 2005-06 with the formation of a Girls Schools' sub-committee, which would be responsible for all aspects of schoolgirls' football, reflecting the growth and popularity of girls football.
+A significant move occcurred in 2005-06 with the formation of a Girls Schools' sub-committee, which would be responsible for all aspects of schoolgirls' football in Durham, reflecting the growth and popularity of girls football.

 2008: 100 YEARS of DCSFA